WW Recipe of the Day: Crock Pot Creme Brulee Made Lighter

-And I’d have to call it my first CROCK POT RECIPE FAIL!
+And I’d have to call it a CROCK POT RECIPE FAIL!

 Attempting to make “Light Creme Brulee” with evaporated milk and eggs was the problem.